 The Big Picture: Extreme Weather is Intensifying

-2. More than 80 percent of the world’s most food-insecure people live in disaster-prone countries with high levels of environmental degradation.
+2. More than 80% of the world’s hungriest people live in disaster-prone countries with high levels of environmental degradation.

-6. The dry area of land below the Sahara Desert in Africa has experienced the most land degradation of anywhere in the world.
-For example, 90 percent of Lake Chad has dried up due to rising temperatures, forcing women to walk further to collect water for their families.
+5. The dry area of land below the Sahara Desert in Africa is experiencing some of the worst land degradation of anywhere in the world.
+For example, 90% of Lake Chad has dried up due to rising temperatures, forcing women to walk further to collect water for their families.

 Our Food Supply is Dependent on Climate